If you have questions or would like more information about ABET accreditation, click here.

 - Materials Science and Engineering †

 - From plastics used in surgical implants to high-performance ceramics used in the international space station, newly engineered materials play vital roles in modern technology and economy.
 Materials science and engineering majors study the structure, properties and behavior of materials in order to improve their qualities and adapt them for new uses.
 Our program provides the background you’ll need to work in research, processing and material design.
 Learn more about Materials Science and Engineering.

 - Mechanical engineers want to know what makes things work.
 Whether you’re talking about automobiles, artificial hearts, industrial turbines or machinery manufacturing, mechanical engineers are involved with the design and continual refinement of them all.
 UC Davis offers mechanical engineering majors a nearly unparalleled variety of opportunities for hands-on projects that will satisfy your curiosity and drive to create as they help reinforce the fundamental engineering principles you’ve studied in lecture classes.
 Learn more about Mechanical Engineering.

-Many students choose to compliment their education with a minor program of study.
+Many students choose to complement their education with a minor program of study.
 The campus offers more than 120 different minor programs.
 A minor consists of 18—24 units of upper division coursework specified by the department offering the minor.
 Completion and certification of a minor program of study leads to a transcript and diploma notation.